-These beautiful sheets of of washi paper are made by Mayumi Ishikawa in Futamata, a tiny town in Kanazawa known for producing washi since 8th century.
-The paper is made from the bark of kozo which is a type of mulberry.
-As the fiber of kozo is much longer than that of wood pulp, washi is stronger and longer lasting than regular western paper and has beautiful surface characteristics.
+These beautiful sheets of of washi paper are made by Mayumi Ishikawa in Futamata, a tiny town in Kanazawa known for producing washi since the 8th century.
+The paper is made from the bark of kōzo, a variety of mulberry.
+As the fibers of kōzo are much longer than those of wood pulp, washi is stronger and longer lasting than regular western paper and has beautiful surface characteristics.

 - Paper made of kozo grown in Japan and Thailand

 - 12 assorted sheets of hand made washi paper approx. 7¼” x 10¾” in size

 - Assortment may differ from the images shown